VAF has a committed team of Staff and Volunteers. They are our greatest asset.

 working for Yvonne Wallace, the Finance Manager.
 Jacqueline previously worked in the Department for Work and Pensions before taking early retirement to pursue new challenges.
 During her 37 years in the Civil Service, Jacqueline worked mainly in a support capacity to both staff and management and latterly as a Personal Adviser providing advice on services available to help people into work.

-Pauline joined VAF in May 2015 as Personal Assistant.
-Pauline is responsible for providing direct support to the Strategic Management Team.
-This includes providing direct support to Keith Wimbles (Chief Executive), Maureen Munro (Operations Manager) and Yvonne Wallace (Finance Manager).
+Pauline joined VAF in May 2015 as Personal Assistant to the Chief Executive.
+Pauline is responsible for providing direct support to the Senior Management Team.
+This includes providing support to Keith Wimbles (Chief Executive), Yvonne Wallace (Finance Manager) and Maggie Gardiner (Programmes Manager).
+Pauline also has an active role assisting in the Central Services team.